 Do I need a permit for a fence?

 Yes, a permit for a fence is required.
 If the fence is 6 feet in height or higher, you must contact Medina County for their building requirements and obtain a permit from Medina County.
 Additionally, if in a sub-division or development, contact your Home Owner’s Association (HOA) and refer to your deed restrictions for applicable requirements.
 Plans for the fence should include a drawing of the fence and location, and the property lines.
-Refer to the Zoning Regulations for more details.
+Refer to the Zoning Regulations (Resolution) for more details.

 Do I need a permit for a shed?